EOPS – Extended Opportunity Programs & Services

 How do I apply?

-- Come in to the EOPS/CalWORKs Counter or download the application and return it to the EOPS/CalWORKs Counter
+- Come in to the EOPS Counter or click here to apply through your MyCMC Portal and return it to the EOPS Counter.

 - For Fall – April 1st to April 30th